 There are four steps involved in obtaining a good quality specimen for testing: (1) preparation of the patient, (2) collection of the specimen, (3) processing the specimen, and (4) storing and/or transporting the specimen.
 Since information related to any of these areas may change as clinical laboratory technology changes, please refer to the latest edition of the LabCorp Directory of Services and Interpretive Guide for current instructions.

 Prior to each collection, review the appropriate test description, including the specimen type indicated, the volume, the procedure, the collection materials, patient preparation, and storage and handling instructions.

 Preparing the Patient.
 Provide the patient, in advance, with appropriate collection instructions and information on fasting, diet, and medication restrictions when indicated for the specific test.

 Preparing the Specimen.
 Verify the patient's identification.
 Proper identification of specimens is extremely important.
-All primary specimen containers must be labeled with two identifiers at the time of collection.
+All primary specimen containers must be labeled with at least two identifiers at the time of collection.
 Submitted slides may be labeled with a single identifier, but two identifiers are preferred.
 Examples of acceptable identifiers include (but are not limited to): patient's name (patient's first and last name exactly as they appear on the test request form), date of birth, hospital number, test request form number, accession number, or unique random number.
 A location such as a hospital room number is not an appropriate patient identifier.
 If chain of custody documentation is necessary for the procedure, follow the appropriate protocol.
 All specimens should be labeled in the presence of the patient.
 Process and store the specimen(s) as required.
 Appropriate storage and handling are necessary to maintain the integrity of the specimen and, consequently, the test results.